Shopping: Zero Waste Edition - My first unpackaged experience

 Sustainable companies can only be as transparent sustainable as the retailers, middlemen and manufacturers allow them to be.
 Hannah sums it up: "If we didn't include many of the things that would be attractive in our range out of conviction, then we wouldn't be able to keep going.
 So it's simply a compromise."

-And a compromise is many times better than the alternative: unbelievable plastic and paper consumption and all this just so that we can "more conveniently" transport the food from the supermarket to our homes, of which we only know the country of origin, just to dispose of the packaging.
+And a compromise is many times better than the alternative: unbelievable plastic and paper consumption and all this just so that we can "more conveniently" transport food from the supermarket to our homes, of which we only know the country of origin, just to dispose of the packaging.
 Do we really need this?

 © WITHOUT store